 “It’s really helped a lot of people,” Erin says.
 “We’re like secret friends – a whole different group of people outside of our regular friend group that we can trust.”

 And they also try to teach tolerance.
-Recently, Erin and the club presented their equality mission to faculty, hoping to achieve a greater level of inclusion at Novi High School.
+Around the time this story was originally reported, Erin and the club presented their equality mission to faculty, hoping to achieve a greater level of inclusion at Novi High School.
 The club also has adopted GLSEN’s “Safe Space” program, which requests that teachers post stickers outside their classrooms to symbolize a homophobic-free zone.
 Plymouth-Canton Educational Park runs the same program.
 And they have a GSA, too.
-Cassidy heads it.
+Cassidy was the head of it during his high school years.

 Before, when the Canton student wasn’t overseeing the group, he was too embarrassed to report incidents of bullying.
 But as president, he now has a responsibility to.
 “I realized that if it’s happening to me, it’s happening to other people,” he says, “and I need to speak up, so the school knows it goes on and they can stop it.”

-The school takes such complaints seriously, says PCEP principal Bill Zolkowski, who oversees the three-building campus.
+The school takes such complaints seriously, says former PCEP principal Bill Zolkowski, who oversaw the three-building campus.
 This year, “the park” rolled out a week of activities to address the rampant bullying issues and remind students that intolerance won’t be allowed.

 “We want this place – as big as it is – to be safe and comfortable for every single one of our students,” he says.
 “Color, creed and sexual preference just shouldn’t keep that from happening for anyone.
 We do whatever we can to make that the case.
 Sometimes it’s a little harder because we live in a society that tends to turn a blind eye on certain kinds of discrimination, and that’s unfortunate.
 But we certainly don’t ignore those things here.”